illumiolabs/illumio-guard-duty-shield/README.md

 ## Help or Docs

+You can visit us at https://labs.illumio.com
-If you have questions, please use slack for asking them.
+If you have questions, please use slack or email to contact us directly.
 If you have issues, bug reports, etc, please file an issue in this repository's Issue Tracker.

 ## Contributing